 - Instructor for Crisis Intervention Teams throughout the state through the NAMI Maine chapter

-- Currently Program Director of Crisis Intervention Team Trainings for NAMI Maine
+- Former Program Director of Crisis Intervention Team Trainings for NAMI Maine

 - 25 years as a sworn law enforcement officer, last 21 yrs. as a United States Probation Officer